Lecturer/Assistant Professor

 I am a Lecturer/Assistant Professor at the School of Political Science & International Studies at the University of Queensland.

 I research the politics of IMF lending and central banking, both in emerging and developing economies and historically.
 Why are national central banks pillars financial stability while the IMF remains a chastened institution?
 Why are populist leaders more likely to pressure their independent central bank?
 And do their pressure tactics succeed (hint: yes)?
-Why were the first central banks founded and does it have anything to do with war?
-These are some of the questions I address in my research.
+Why were the first central banks founded and does it have anything to do with war (hint: mostly no)?

 I have published in Comparative Political Studies, International Studies Quarterly, The Review of International Organizations, and Environmental and Resource Economics.
 My research has appeared in Bloomberg.